 A single bottle of this concentrate makes three bottles of all-purpose cleaning spray, three bottles of streak-free glass cleaner, three bottles of bathroom cleaner, three bottles of foaming hand soap, and a bottle of laundry detergent.
 You’ll love them all, but the all-purpose cleaning spray is what you want for the counters in your kitchen.

-Because the concentrate is made with just seven safe, natural ingredients, you won’t have to worry that you’re contaminating your food prep and eating off surfaces with harsh chemicals.
-Still, you’ll get that sparkling clean, germ-free finish you’re looking for.
+The concentrate is made with just seven plant and mineral-based ingredients.
+And, you’ll get that sparkling clean, germ-free finish you’re looking for.